SoheilKhodayari/JAW/README.md

 $ # for macos, neo4j 3.5.x
 $ ./macos_neo4j_installation.sh
 ```

+If you encountered any errors, please checkout the [Neo4j Debian Packages](https://debian.neo4j.com/) repository for potential changes.

 Then, copy the `example.env`  and rename it to `.env`.
 - Set your operating system: